weaveworks/weave-gitops/doc/spike/app-notifications.md

 * When an app instance is deployed, its Alert Instance (if defined) should also be deployed
 * Alerts must be included in the Application status

+## Proposal
+Create Alerter and Provider that are application aware, dynamic, and fit into the existing flux notification system.

 ## Alternatives
 ### Existing flux tooling
 Utilize existing tools `flux create alert` and either export it to the cluster git-repo or just have it generated directly in the cluster.
 Perform the same operations for providers.
 The user manages secrets used by the provider manually.